 Create a service onboarding pipeline (using IDP Stage)

 Users (developers) must perform a sequence of tasks to create the application.
-First, they interact with a software template.
-A software template is a form that collects a user's requirements.
+First, they interact with a workflow.
+A workflow is a form that collects a user's requirements.
 After a user submits the form, IDP executes a Harness pipeline that onboards the new service.
 Usually the pipeline fetches a cookiecutter template code, creates a new repository, and interacts with third-party providers such as cloud providers, Jira, and Slack.

 Prerequisites